papermoonio/kluster-mkdocs/scripts/kluster_model_update/README.md

   - `batch-jsonl-{model_slug}.py`
   - `batch-jsonl-{model_slug}.md`
 - The script automatically updates documentation references, but check for proper inclusion in documentation files
+- For vision-capable models, special templates are used - see the [Model Vision Capability Detection](#model-vision-capability-detection) section for details

 ## Troubleshooting